espruino/BangleApps/apps/gipy/README.md

 ### Starting Gipy

-Once you start gipy you will have a menu for selecting your trace (if more than one).
+At start you will have a menu for selecting your trace (if more than one).
-Choose the one you want and here you go :
+Choose the one you want and you will reach the splash screen where you'll wait for the gps signal.
+Once you have a signal you will reach the main screen:

 ![Screenshot](legend.png)

-On your screen you can see :
+On your screen you can see:

 - yourself (the big black dot)
 - the path (the top of the screen is in front of you)